TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-1.md

 check if the key pressed was the `Esc` key or not.
 If it was, then we exit the loop, thus ending the program.

-So we've got our '@' symbol drawn, now let's get it moving around!
+So we've got our '@' symbol drawn, now let's get it moving around\!

 We need to keep track of the player's position at all times, so let's create two variables, `player_x` and `player_y` to keep track of this.